fhhagenberg-sqe/web-testing-selenium/README.md

 1. First, check http://junit.sourceforge.net/javadoc/org/junit/runners/Parameterized.html on details about JUnit’s support for parameterized test cases.

-1. Create a parameterized JUnit `WidokParameterizedSearchTest.java` test to repeat the following scenario
+1. Create a parameterized JUnit `FHResearchParameterizedSearchTest.java` test to repeat the following scenario
    1. Search for a term (e.g. 'testing') and
    1. Check the number of found persons, research fields, publications, etc.